Table of Contents

 Conclusion

-Using data as a product doesn’t mean turning every table or pipeline into something to sell.
-It means applying product thinking to how data is designed, delivered, maintained, and measured across the organization.
+Treating data as a product is not about packaging datasets.
+It is about applying product thinking to how data is designed, delivered, and maintained across the organization.
+The focus shifts from output to usability, ownership, and measurable outcomes.

 -